-Family law is the term applied to the laws and rules developed regarding family relationships.
+Family law is the term applied to the laws and rules developed regarding family relationships and Family Mediation.
 Family law rules define not only the relationships between members of a family but also between a family and society as a whole.
 More than any other area of the law, family law reflects the values society shares regarding how people who are related should treat each other.
 When you are faced with an important life decision regarding a key family relationship, the advice and assistance of a family law attorney at Law Office Of Curtis R. Cowan in Fort Lauderdale, FL, often proves crucial to your understanding of the issues involved and your satisfaction with the ultimate outcome of your family law matter.

 Typically, family law attorneys assist people in making and breaking family relationships.
 Specific areas of representation include marriage and relationship planning, divorce, paternity, child custody and child support.
 Some family law attorneys also provide assistance in the area of adoption.